Fall 2022

 • File updates to legal resources

-• Assist patrons perform electronic and manual legal research
+• Assist patrons while they perform electronic and manual legal research

 - Metaphysics (race and gender)